Documents, certificates, letters and notes available at the British High Commission in Nairobi.

 See also our information on changes to notarial and documentary services in Kenya.

-Fees for consular services are paid at the British High Commission on the day of application and can be paid in cash or by Banker’s Cheque (Kenya Shillings only).
+Fees for consular services are paid at the British High Commission on the day of application and can be paid using a debit or credit card.

 Services we provide in Kenya